silshack/summer2017/_posts/exercises/2017-05-30-clicky-turtles.md

 ___

 This is another open-ended turtlehack, but now you've got lots of tools in your toolkit.
-Take the weekend and, instead of watching that dumb Super Bowl, code an awesome program.
+Take the weekend code an awesome program.
 Don't forget your Problem Solving Attitudes and Strategies!

 Write a turtle program that:

 * Has a `setup()` function that sets up your screen visually.
 For instance, you could draw green grass and blue sky using the `.fill()` method.
 I've created a second